 The settlement will not adversely impact any existing benefits or coverage.
 Class Members, including those not eligible for a Second Blue Bid, will benefit from operational changes being made as a result of the settlement, such as the elimination of the National Best Efforts Requirement.
 Additionally, Class Members eligible for payments from the Settlement Fund will be able to receive those benefits by submitting a valid and timely claim.

-The deadline to exclude yourself from the Damages Class passed on July 28, 2021.
+The deadline to exclude yourself from the Damages Class has passed.

-The deadline to object to the Settlement passed on July 28, 2021.
+The deadline to object to the Settlement has passed.

 The Court has appointed (1) Michael Hausfeld of Hausfeld LLP and (2) David Boies of Boies Schiller Flexner LLP as Co-Lead Counsel on behalf of the Plaintiffs and Settlement Class Members.
 Their contact information is provided below.